saan800/saansoft-cqrs/src/SaanSoft.Cqrs.Decorator.EnsureCorrelationId/README.md

 * Add `SaanSoft.CorrelationIdProviders` repository
   * Move interface over (and update these decorators to use new package)
   * add generic guid provider
-  * add other (eg http header) correlation id providers in there
+  * add other correlation id providers in there
+    * http header
+    * OpenTelemetry (maybe?)
+  * SubscriptionBus read from message, then auto populate on publisher bus?

 ## Recommended Order